 logos of usage scenarios

-Data integration is the first step toward realising its full value.
-When When businesses have all of their data in one location, it becomes easier to find the most accurate and important insights.
+Data integration is the first step toward realizing its full value.
+When businesses have all of their data in one location, it becomes easier to find the most accurate and important insights.
 A majority of businesses, including healthcare, telecommunications, and retail, now use data integration software.
 These industries are using data integration approaches to better their business operations, which offers them an advantage.

 Here are some real-world examples of data integration: